Inequality of Opportunity and Income Redistribution: Introduction

-In our baseline treatments, spectators do not observe how likely it is that the best performer lost.
-Instead, spectators observe features of the environment that convey the importance of luck in determining the winner.
-The inferential challenge they face is using this information to infer how likely it is that the winner is the top performer or, in other words, how likely it is that earnings inequality is merit-based.
+In our baseline treatment, spectators are not informed about the probability that inequality is merit-based.
+Instead, spectators observe information about the environment that conveys the importance of merit and luck in determining the winner.
+The inferential challenge they face is using this information to infer how likely it is that the inequality between workers is merit-based.
 Under \textit{lucky outcomes}, spectators observe the probability that the winner was determined by a coin flip.
-This feature of the lucky outcomes environment is linearly related to the probability that the outcome is luck-based.
+This feature of the lucky outcomes environment is linearly related to the probability that inequality is merit-based.
 Under \textit{lucky opportunities}, they observe the productivity multiplier of each worker.
-Mapping this feature of the lucky opportunities environment to the probability that the winner is the top performer is challenging since a small change in relative productivity multipliers generates large changes in the probability that the outcome is luck-based.
+Mapping this feature of the lucky opportunities environment to the probability that inequality is merit-based is more challenging since a small change in the relative advantage of the winner can imply large changes in the probability that the winner is the worker who completed more tasks.\footnote{The inferential challenges spectators face are not unique to our experimental design, but an inherent feature of many environments in which workers have unequal opportunities.
+Specifically, the probability that the outcome is merit-based is decreasing and convex in the winning worker's relative advantage.
+In Online Appendix Sections \ref{sec:convexity} and \ref{sec:headstarts}, we show that the same relationship prevails even if lucky opportunities are not multiplicative.}